List of Planet of the Apes characters: Dr Zaius

-Dr Zaius is an orangutan who has a minor role in the Pierre Boulle novel Planet of the Apes, but becomes a prominent antagonist in the films and the television series based upon it.
-Zaius was played by Maurice Evans in the films and by Booth Coleman in the television series.
+Dr. Zaius is an orangutan who has a minor role in the Pierre Boulle novel Planet of the Apes, but becomes a prominent antagonist in the films.
+A character called Councilor Zaius appears in the television series based upon it.
+Zaius was played by Maurice Evans in the films and by Booth Colman in the television series.
 Zaius was voiced in the animated series by Richard Blackburn.
 In a short film used to pitch the story's concept, Zaius was played by Edward G. Robinson.

 In Planet of the Apes, Zaius is the Minister of Science and Chief Defender of the Faith, which grants him access to ancient scrolls not privy to the ape masses.
 Zaius knows the true origins of the ape society, how humanity fell as the dominant species, and the reasons why the "Forbidden Zone" is so named, and he blames human nature for it all.
 Zaius prefers an ignorant ape culture to the scientifically open one posed by Cornelius and Zira.
 Intelligent humans like Taylor (and human technology) cause Zaius to fear another downfall, along with the possibility of a human resurgence.
 Zaius destroys the archaeological findings of human artifacts predating the ape society.
 Zaius' actions are to protect the world from humanity, but he has respect for Taylor, advising him not to pursue the mystery as to how the apes evolved from humans because it will not help him and he may not like what he discovers.

 In Beneath the Planet of the Apes, Zaius leaves on a military expedition with General Ursus to invade the "Forbidden Zone" and meets Taylor once more, in a showdown between the gorillas and a mutant human race living underground in the Zone.
 Taylor tries to keep the mutants from activating a Doomsday bomb, being shot in the process by gorillas.
 Mortally wounded, Taylor begs Zaius to help him stop the bomb; Zaius refuses, declaring "Man is evil, capable only of destruction!"
 In Taylor's last dying moments, his hand accidentally falls on the bomb's triggering mechanism, causing it to activate and destroy Earth.

-In the television series, Councillor Zaius serves as a government official, with authority over all the humans in his district.
+In the television series, a character called Councillor Zaius serves as a government official, with authority over all the humans in his district.
 The young chimpanzee Galen becomes his new assistant, but becomes a fugitive with two human astronauts Virdon and Burke, fleeing from Zaius and his gorilla enforcer, General Urko.